TI-Tokyo/riak-docs-fork/content/riak/cs/3.1.0/using/monitoring-and-metrics.md

 >**Note: Older Versions of Riak S2**
 >
->All statistics available in versions of Riak S2 below 2.0.x have either been renamed or removed entirely.
+>All statistics available in versions of Riak CS below 2.0.x have either been renamed or removed entirely.

 ## Using Metrics

-Riak S2 exposes statistics on critical operations that are commonly used for monitoring, alerting, and trend analysis.
+Riak CS exposes statistics on critical operations that are commonly used for monitoring, alerting, and trend analysis.
 These statistics can be accessed through the command line: